Wirswall

-According to the 2001 Census, the parish had a population of 76.
-At the 2011 Census the population of the civil parish remained less than 100.
-Details are now included in the civil parish of Marbury cum Quoisley.
+Wirswall is a hamlet in the parish of Marbury and District, in Cheshire East, Cheshire, England.
+Wirswall was formerly a civil parish until 2023.
+The nearest town is Whitchurch, which lies 1.5 miles to the south, over the county boundary in Shropshire.

 History

 A large perforated stone axe was found in the village, suggesting occupation during the Neolithic Period.

 The village appears in the Domesday Book as Wiresuelle, an outlying estate of Marbury.
 Like much of the land in the Nantwich hundred it was then held by William Malbank, having been earlier held by Earl Harold.
 The Domesday Book describes it as being 'waste', suggesting that any settlement might have been destroyed during the suppression of the rebellion of 1069–70.
 In 1288, it formed part of the barony of Wich Malbank.
 In 1656, Wirswall (then spelled Wyrsal) was held by the Hinton family.

-The population was formerly 103 (1801), 83 (1851), 138 (1901) and 169 (1951).

 Geography and transport

 The village is surrounded by low hills, which form the highest land in the immediate area.
 A trig point at 156 m is located to the south east of the village at SJ549438.
 Nearby villages include Marbury and Wrenbury.

 The South Cheshire Way (long-distance footpath) runs through the village, and Bishop Bennet Way (bridleway) terminates there.
 The Llangollen branch of the Shropshire Union Canal runs ¾ miles to its east.